opentok/opentok-rtc/README.md

 the OpenTok SDKs and API.
 You can deploy the app on your servers to get your own video conferencing app running on WebRTC.

+**Important:** This version of the application is modified to work with Vonage applications (instead of OpenTok projects).
+Contact Vonage for more information on having video enabled for your Vonage application.

 This repository contains a Node.js server and a web client application.

 ## Table of Contents